 Recently, one Div’s explorations resulted in the publication of a paper for a scientific journal:

 At the height of the recent Ebola crisis, the boys read a play, The Roses of Eyam, based on a village in the grip of a plague outbreak.
 It triggered an interest in contagion and isolation.
 So the group, many of whom had no prior knowledge of calculus, considered ways to understand the developing situation in both real life and in the text.
 By plotting the course of the epidemic, they developed a simple model to represent population dynamics and the spread of infection.

 Calculating this model immediately transformed a human story into a parallel mathematical problem.
 A lesson that began with English Literature led to an understanding of the applied science of Epidemiology.
-More importantly, a group of boys followed their love of learning to a satisfying conclusion.
+More importantly, pupils followed their love of learning to a satisfying conclusion.

 “Outside my chosen academic subjects, I have worked my way through parts of Beowulf in its original Old English, dabbled in Aristotelian philosophy, and held countless debates on politics, history, and art.”